prachigauriar/Task/README.md

 ### Changing the Execution State of Tasks

-Once you have a task workflow set up, you can start executing it by sending the workflow the `‑start` message.
+Once you have a task workflow set up, you can start executing it by sending the workflow the `start()` message.
 This will find all tasks in the workflow that have no prerequisite tasks and start them.
-If you subsequently wish to cancel a task (or a whole workflow), you can send it the `‑cancel` message.
-Retrying failed tasks is as simple as sending them the `‑retry` message, and if you wish to reset a successfully finished task so that you can re-run it, send it the `‑reset` message.
+If you subsequently wish to cancel a task (or a whole workflow), you can send it the `cancel()` message.
+Retrying failed tasks is as simple as sending them the `retry()` message, and if you wish to reset a successfully finished task so that you can re-run it, send it the `reset()` message.
 As alluded to earlier, tasks propagate these messages down to their dependents, which propagate them to their dependents, and so on, so that, e.g., cancelling a task also cancels all of its dependent tasks.